The Boat (2018 film): Plot

 The film stars Joe Azzopardi as a lone sailor who finds an abandoned sailboat.
-Out of curiosity, he approaches the abandoned sailboat, ties his boat to the Sailboat and jumps aboard and checks out the Sail to learn that there is no one present.
-He comes outside to realise that his boat tied to the abandoned Sailboat is gone and nowhere in sight.
-He goes to the deck and when he is about to urinate, one of the sails hit him and he almost goes overboard before he catches the railing in time and jumps back to the Sailboat.
+Out of curiosity, he approaches the abandoned sailboat, ties his boat to it and jumps aboard and checks the sailboat to learn that there is no one present.
+He comes outside to realize that his boat is gone and nowhere in sight.
+He goes to the deck and when he is about to urinate, one of the sails hits him and he almost goes overboard before he catches the railing in time and jumps back to the deck.